Engineering

 Post-placement forms

-Placement opportunities starting in 2023 are now available.
-Students successful obtaining a placement are required to submit a Placement Application and Student Placement Agreement for final approval before commencing.
+Placement opportunities for 2025: Students who successfully secure a placement must submit a Placement Application and Student Placement Agreement for final approval before starting their placement.

 Placement opportunities